INSTRUCTIONS FOR USE

 - If necessary, use a denture adhesive to improve retention.

 - Store final dentures in a clean, dry place when not in use.
-Avoid exposing the dentures to excessive heat or pressure, as this may cause warping or other damage.
+Avoid exposing the dentures to excessive heat or pressure, which may cause warping or other damage.

 - Final dentures are designed to last for several years with proper care and maintenance.
-If the dentures become damaged or lose their fit, patients should contact your practice for evaluation and repair.
+Patients should contact your practice for evaluation and repair if dentures become damaged or lose their fit.

 - Clinical studies have shown final dentures to be an effective and reliable treatment option for patients with missing teeth.